NathanDunning/Visualising-Transport-Networks/M1_Requirements/project_requirement.md

  * Stability
  * Operability

- Product should be designed in a way to accomodate the below mentioned critical non-functional requirements.
+The product should be designed in order to accommodate the below mentioned critical non-functional requirements.

 **Usability:**
-System should ensure ease of use to the end user.
-The layout of the system should be easy to percieve and components developed should carry necessary information required to guide the end user to attain the information he/she seeks from the system.
+The system should ensure ease of use to the end user.
+The layout of the system should be easy to perceive and components developed should carry necessary information required to guide the end user to attain the information he/she seeks from the system.

 **Data integrity:**
 Data integrity refers to the quality or validity of the data.
-As the system depends on the data for processing, integrity of the data has to be assured for the optimal performance of the system.
+As the system depends on the data for processing, the integrity of the data has to be assured for the optimal performance of the system.
 Any unintended changes in the data as a result of storage, processing, system failure and human error results in the failure of data integrity.

 **Availability:**
 Availability is the amount of time a system is in an accessible state.
-It involves all the pre calculated system downtime and maintenance period.
-High availability of system results to high reliability.
+It involves all the pre-calculated system downtime and maintenance period.
+High availability of system results in high reliability.

 **Scalability:**
-It refers to the capacity of the system to handle higher load and its potential to enlarge to accommodate that growth.
-Product should be desinged in a way to accomodate new data sources in the future for better performance of the system.
+This refers to the capacity of the system to handle a higher load and its potential to enlarge to accommodate that growth.
+The product should be designed in a way to accommodate new data sources in the future for better performance of the system.
 A benchmark should be set for the throughput of the system.

 **Documentation:**
-An important non functional requirement of any product is its documentation.
+An essential non-functional requirement of any product is its documentation.
 It gives clarity about the system to anyone who develops or maintains the same.
 Technical documents and non-technical documents should be updated and maintained periodically.

 **Maintainability:**
-Maintainability involves a system of continuous improvement - learning from the past in order to improve the ability to maintain systems, or improve reliability of systems based on maintenance experience.
-Documentation auguments maintainability.
+Maintainability involves a system of continuous improvement - learning from the past in order to improve the ability to maintain systems or improve the reliability of systems based on maintenance experience.
+Documentation augments maintainability.

-**Securtity:**
+**Security:**
-Security refers the protection of the system from possible harm.
-It invloves both cyber security and physical security.
+Security refers to the protection of the system from possible harm.
+It involves both cybersecurity and physical security.
 For example, security of the code refers to frequent update on the git repository which will minimise the chance of losing the changes because of any workstation failure.

 **Reusability:**
-Capacity of the system to reuse any existing assets during software development process.
+This is the capacity of the system to reuse any existing assets during the software development process.
 This involves software components, test cases and even documentation.
-Concept of reusability eliminates the issue of redundancy and improves the efficiency of the system.
+The concept of reusability eliminates the issue of redundancy and improves the efficiency of the system.

 **Performance:**
 Performance is the amount of useful work accomplished by a computer system.
 Computer performance is estimated in terms of accuracy, efficiency and speed of executing the requests.
-The following factors should be considered to ensure higher performance of the system:
+The following factors should be considered to ensure a higher performance of the system:
 * Short response time for a given request.
 * High throughput.
 * High availability of the system.
 * Reliability of the data.

 ### 3.8 Physical and Environmental Requirements
-As the system will be fully software orientated, there are no physical requirements for this system as it does not require the use of any hardware.
+As the system will be entirely software orientated, there are no physical requirements for this system as it does not require the use of any hardware.
 There are also no strict memory requirements as the application will be run off of work computers.
-The system will not have to worry about any environmental factors as the system will be deployed through a web server.
+The system will not have to worry about any environmental factors as it will be deployed through a web server.

 ### 3.9 Supporting information
-The system will have an input format of nested CSV files, output will be displayed on an interactive map on the graphical user interface.
+The system will have an input format of nested CSV files; output will be displayed on an interactive map on the graphical user interface.
-The system is designed to be used as a tool for analysing traffic data to and from city centres.
+The system is designed to be a tool for analysing traffic data to and from city centres.
 The data will be analysed on zones comprised of New Zealand Census data.
 The tool will be used to help traffic engineers solve complex traffic problems throughout the country.
 The tool should be able to identify common problems such as bottlenecking as well as more refined searches on a specific area to identify when and where exactly queuing starts from.
 The source code is written using JavaScript with frameworks comprising of React together with Redux.
 The final product can be deployed to an office web server for multiple clients to use or ran through a localhost server for an individual.
 All enlisted supporting information can and will be considered as part of the system requirements.